John 19 – Jesus Is Crucified

 ii.
 “If ye be men, take pity upon a man so miserably misused; and if ye be good men, let him go who is innocent.”
 (Trapp)

 iii.
-Pilate though he might save Jesus through humiliating Him.
+Pilate thought he might save Jesus through humiliating Him.
 Some modern people also do that; they think that by saying Jesus is not God or that He wasn’t right about everything they can “save” Jesus, keeping Him relevant to a modern, progressive, scientific age.
 Such attempts are as wrong as what Pilate did.

 iv.
 “Whatever Pilate’s intention, the vision of Jesus failed to arouse in the hearts of the multitude any pity for Him, and the clamored for His death.”
 (Morgan)